shreyassk10/Terraform/README.md

 create terraform directory in vm

-create ssh connection b/w vm and github
+create ssh connection b/w vm and github by using below steps:
+  Add the required email and generate it:  ssh-keygen -t ed25519 -C "your_email@example.com" Start the ssh-agent in the background: eval "$(ssh-agent -s)" Add your SSH private key to the ssh-agent: ssh-add ~/.ssh/id_ed25519

 intialize the command "git init"